Spryfield: History

 Until 1968, Spryfield was a part of Halifax County.
 It voted to become a part of the City of Halifax in that year, via a general referendum.
 In 1969, the City of Halifax annexed Spryfield, as well as Armdale, Clayton Park, Fairview, and Rockingham.

 On 1 April 1996, Halifax County was dissolved and all of its places (cities, suburbs, towns, and villages) were turned into communities of a single-tier municipality named Halifax Regional Municipality.
 Subsequently, Spryfield was turned into a community within the new Municipality of Halifax.

 Spryfield has a history of large forest fires, which in more recent decades seems to have peaked in the 1960s, when a number of large fires burned a significant proportion of the forests in the area.
-The largest Spryfield fire of the 21st-century began on 30 April 2009, when a forest fire erupted in the afternoon in the Green Acres area, forcing as many as 1,000 people to flee their homes.
-As many as 12 houses were destroyed and an area of approximately 800 ha burned, between the Herring Cove and Purcell's Cove Roads: the fire travelled quickly between these major highways but did not cross either of them.
-The cause was not determined but dead wood from trees downed during Hurricane Juan fueled the blaze.
+The largest Spryfield fire of the 21st-century began on 29 April 2009, when a forest fire erupted in the afternoon in the Green Acres area, forcing as many as 1,000 people to flee their homes.
+As many as 12 houses were destroyed and an area of approximately 800 ha burned, between the Herring Cove and Purcell's Cove Roads.
+The fire travelled quickly between these major roads on April 30 due to strong winds but did not cross either of them.
+The cause of the fire was determined to be an unextinguished campfire situated north of Roaches Pond on the bank of the MacIntosh Run.
 Firefighters from Halifax Regional Fire and Emergency and the Nova Scotia Department of Natural Resources fought the fire.
+The investigation by the Nova Scotia Department of Natural Resources uncovered two additional fires that occurred in an area east of J.L.
+Ilsley High School that are believed to have been caused by arson.